 Entrance fees are approximately IDR 375,000 ($27 USD) for adults.

-Afternoon: Chicken Church (Gereja Ayam)
+Afternoon: Chicken Church (Bukit Rhema Gereja Ayam)

 After Borobudur, visit the Chicken Church, an unconventional structure resembling a giant chicken.
 Quite unique to say the least!

 Allocate 1-2 hours for your visit.
-The entrance fee is around IDR 30,000 ($2 USD).
+The entrance fee is less than IDR 30,000 ($2 USD).

 Evening: Night Food Tour